threefoldfoundation/threefold_data/content/blog/!_edge_cloud_not_grid_cloud/edge_cloud_not_grid_cloud.md

 id: threefold_foundation_32
 title: Edge Cloud, not Grid Cloud
 tags: []
-image:
+image: ./zero_people.png
-image_caption: Edge Cloud, not Grid Cloud
+image_caption: Cloud
-excerpt:
+excerpt: The term Edge Cloud or, to be more precise, Edge Computing is one of the most exciting technology terms of these days.
 authors: []
 created:
 ---